martin-brennan/martin-brennan.com/_posts/2015-02-27-react-ions.md

 ## Conclusion

 You should definitely take a look at [React](http://facebook.github.io/react/index.html), if anything to just start thinking about different ways the same problem can be solved, and to see a fresh take on a View/Component library.
-I&#8217;m not saying to switch immediately and jump on the bandwagon and start using it in production today, just that it is an interesting new way of thinking about UI manipulation.
+I’m not saying to switch immediately and jump on the bandwagon and start using it in production today, just that it is an interesting new way of thinking about UI manipulation.
 Their documentation is excellent and easy to read, and the Getting Started tutorial introduces you to the core concepts really well!